unicode-org/cldr/docs/ldml/tr35-personNames.md

 A PersonName object’s fields are used to derive an order, as follows:

+1. If the calling API requests sorting order, that is used.
-1. If the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
+2. Otherwise, if the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
-2. Otherwise use the nameOrderLocales elements to find the most best match for the name locale, as follows.
+2. Otherwise, use the nameOrderLocales elements to find the most best match for the name locale, as follows.
     1. For each locale L1 in the parent locale lookup chain* for the name locale, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following